wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-oozie.md

 [AZURE.INCLUDE [oozie-selector](../includes/hdinsight-oozie-selector.md)]

 ##Overview
 Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.
-To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].
-To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].
+To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].<!-- deleted by customization To learn Azure Data Factory, see [Use Pig and Hive with Data Factory][azure-data-factory-pig-hive].-->

 ##What is Oozie?